L1am-cd/Unity-2D-Parallax-Mouse-Movement/README.md

 - Toggle the movement on the X and Y axes
 - Set a maximum X and Y offset

+## Use

+1. Add the Script to your 2D Object
+2. Change the settings to fit your needs

+That's all!

 ## Examples

 ### High Smoothing